tcbrindle/flux/docs/reference/config.rst

 Numeric Error Policies
 ======================

-Flux provides a selection of checked integer functions, which are used internally by the library when performing operations on signed ints.
-The behaviour of these functions can be customised by setting the overflow policy and divide by zero policies as desired.
+Flux provides a selection of checked integer functions, which are used internally by the library when performing operations on ints.
+The behaviour of these functions can be customised by setting the overflow, divide by zero and integer cast policies as desired.

 Overflow policy
 ---------------